quickzero/ShadowMapMaterialFunctionExample/README.md

 # Quickstart:
 1.Create a map which have a DirectionalLight.<br>
-2.Add ShadowCaptureBP to scene.<br>
+2.Add ShadowCapture to scene.<br>
 3.Attach CastShadowMapComponent to Actors which cast shadow.<br>
-4.Attach ShadowMapTargetComponent to Actor which be followed by ShadowCaptureBP.<br>
+4.Attach ShadowMapTargetComponent to Actor which be followed by ShadowCapture.<br>
 5.Add ShadowMapMultiply node in material which recive shadow, it should be the final node before Base Color.<br>
 ![image](https://github.com/quickzero/ShadowMapMaterialFunctionExample/blob/master/MaterialEditor.jpg)